Time estimate required for iOS or Android Mobile App Making

 - UI polish: user interface, that clearly stands out from the crowd

 With a constant software development and an appropriately prioritized minimal existence of the product, 3 to 4 months have to ensure enough time to release a product you’re ready to promote via web network.
 A 3 to the 4-month timeline is attractive, but not easy to achieve.

-If you want your development process went smoothly, you will need a right team with targeted directions.
+If you want to develop an app for Android or iOS smoothly, you will need a right team with targeted directions.
 Designers and project managers have to create the documentation before development starts.
 It is not involved in the 3-4 month development timeline(mentioned above).
 Depending on your development preferences, this design phase could vary from a few weeks.
 Make sure your project manager is familiar with such tool like Pivotal in order to create specific user stories that your developers will be coding.
 You should also hire a quality assurance analyst to define bugs in your code.

 If you are designing the front end of your mobile app together with the back-end infrastructure, it’s important to set up functionality indications you have built.
 These two infrastructures are interdependent: give your back end engineer some time before your front end engineer develops functional code.
 If the back end is not well determined and is not functional, it will reduce the productivity of your front end engineer.